 Novavax's COVID vaccine nears the finish line

-A vaccine that may entice some people who have been hesitant to get vaccinated against COVID-19 appears to be safe and effective, Food and Drug Administration scientists concluded in documents released Friday.
+A vaccine that may entice some people who have been hesitant to get vaccinated against COVID-19 appears to be highly effective, Food and Drug Administration scientists concluded in documents released Friday.

-The vaccine, made by Novavax, Inc., of Gaithersburg, Md., didn't produce any serious side effects and was about 90% effective at preventing mild, moderate and severe COVID-19 when tested in a study involving about 30,000 volunteers ages 18 and older, according to the FDA.
+The vaccine, made by Novavax, Inc., of Gaithersburg, Md., was about 90% effective at preventing mild, moderate and severe COVID-19 when tested in a study involving about 30,000 volunteers ages 18 and older, according to the FDA.

+The FDA scientists did, however, say a handful of cases of a rare form of heart inflammation that occurred among vaccine recipients is "concerning."
+The condition also been seen rarely in people who received other COVID-19 vaccines.
+In a statement, Novavax said "there is insufficient evidence to establish a causal relationship" between the vaccine and those cases.

 The assessment was released in advance of a Tuesday meeting of advisers to the FDA about whether to recommend that the agency authorize the vaccine.